rledford/impinj-reader-rest-client/README.md

 | deleteInventoryPresetById | id: **String**                      | Deletes the inventory preset by ID                             |
 | startInventoryPresetById  | id: **String**                      | Starts the reader with the inventory preset by ID              |
 | stopInventoryPreset       |                                     | Stops the currently running profile preset                     |

+## To Do

+- Add API v1 data stream capability